prashant2007-wq/Ba-Effe/README.md

 # Readme

-# 💥 Ba-Effe: Effervescence Creatives Repository
+# 🎞️ Ba-Effe: Effervescence Creatives Repository

 Welcome to **Ba-Effe**, the design repository for **Effervescence**, the annual cultural fest of IIIT Allahabad.
+Yes, it's exactly what Ranbir Kapoor's character in Barfi could spell - if you know, you know.

+Aha..I think you've guessed the theme we'll be working with?
+That's right - **Bollywood/Filmy**!
+So bring your most dramatic, colorful, and cinematic design energy!

 Whether you're taking your first steps in design or you're a seasoned pro, this is your space to contribute and collaborate.